Best Holiday Runs in NYC

 By Marnie Kunz, NASM-certified trainer, USATF-, RRCA-certified NYC running coach

 Check out these best holiday runs in NYC and ring in the holidays the best way - running!
 Whether you had a tough year or a great one, the holidays are a good time for a break and to revel in the moment.
 And what better way to celebrate the season than an inspiring holiday run or a virtual peak around NYC’s holiday lights?
 From Brooklyn’s most lit-up neighborhood to ornate Fifth Avenue window displays, these holiday running routes are filled with seasonal inspiration and a nice distraction from winter’s cold, short days.
+And if you want to race, I am also including holiday race information for local races.

 Related Post: 25 Best Places to Run in NYC